Setting up a PEP development machine on Windows

 mkdir build & cd build

-Invoke the command without (any) parameters to get command line help.
+Invoke the command without parameters to get command line help.

 Build